 An ideal time to reach out to a prospect is when a “trigger event” occurs in either the target company or the prospect’s professional life.
 Examples of occurrences that might serve as triggers are:

 - Brand-new corporate customers: Many businesses often celebrate the landing of a significant client with press releases.
 Take advantage of the situation by expressing your delight at your prospect’s success.

 - Latest Merger: Congratulate them via phone on their recent merger or acquisition.
 Having this happen to an established client is ideal since it opens the door to making introductions further up the food chain.

 - Fresh Recruits: One of your buyer personas has recently started working at one of your target companies.
 They will need to demonstrate their value by testing novel items and methods.

-- New Funding: Congratulate them on their newfound financial stability; it indicates that they have more discretionary funds to purchase your wares.
+- New Funding: Congratulations on their newfound financial stability; it indicates that they have more discretionary funds to purchase your wares.